 But for many businesses, forming a brand personality doesn’t come easily.
 As Jennifer Aaker identified in her article published in the Journal of Marketing Research, brand personality is made up of five key factors: ruggedness, sophistication, competence, excitement and sincerity.

-And while some have failed to find their brand persona, other companies have hit the nail on the head and built great marketing strategies around these core dimensions.
+And while some have failed to find their brand persona, other companies have hit the nail on the head and built great marketing and advertising strategies around these core dimensions.

 alexeynovikov / Depositphotos.com

 Since the 1980s, Nike has been endorsing the very best athletes across a wide variety of sports, portraying that their persona is exciting, provocative, cool, rugged, innovative and durable.
 Their marketing slogan ‘Just Do It’ relates to everyone and offers a sense of confidence when any of their garments are worn.

 Their large personality has sparked great brand loyalty, making many consumers opt for their footwear, accessories and clothing over their competitors.

 With a loud and vibrant logo, a good slogan (‘Delicious and Refreshing’, ‘Always Coca-Cola’, ‘Taste the Feeling’ — the list goes on!) and a number of successful campaigns, Coca-Cola is a prime example of brand personality.

 From the get-go, Coca-Cola has been associated with happiness and excitement, with many selecting to consume its products for the experience, rather than the taste.
 People purchase bottles of coke with their name on it (without even consuming the product), TV viewers eagerly wait for the bright Christmas advert to get into the festivities, and celebrity endorsements build an even stronger bond with the general public.